THRIVE Cultivating Safe Teams ACTION (Pilot) Program

 Webinar 1: Psychosocial Safety Fundamentals

-This webinar will build on existing knowledge of psychosocial risk and positive psychology.
+This webinar will build on participant’s existing knowledge of psychosocial risk and positive psychology.
 You’ll also be introduced to the program itself and what you can expect for the coming months.

 Objectives:

-• The CST Action program and its evolution from CST Awareness modules *e-learning
+Overview of the CST Action program and its evolution from CST Awareness modules including the program’s purpose, timeline, objectives and expectations.

-• Psychosocial risk program overview *e-learning
+• Psychosocial risk overview including recent updates to hazards.

-• Introduce the psychosocial risk assessment process and the PRC survey, encouraging participants to complete the survey before the third webinar
+• Introduce the psychosocial risk assessment process and the PRC survey, encouraging participants to complete the survey before the third webinar.

 CoP Activities: